- LAST REVIEWED: 13 December 2021

 The field of evolutionary medicine owes its genesis to Williams and Nesse 1991 and its authors’ subsequent popular science book Nesse and Williams 1994.
 From this original somewhat adaptationist focus, evolutionary medicine has matured into a more nuanced and complete field through the publication of multiple books, textbooks, review articles, and special journal issues devoted to the field.
-The first systematic textbook on evolutionary medicine, Gluckman, et al. 2009, provides comprehensive grounding in basic principles of evolutionary biology of relevance to the medical community and serves as a formal framework through which the impact of evolutionary processes on disease susceptibility can be better understood.
-Topics covered by edited books such as Stearns and Koella 2008 and Trevathan, et al. 2008 have relatively different emphases and demonstrate well the breadth of the field.
-The recent concise volume Perlman 2013 offers case studies of specific diseases.
-All texts are generally suitable for a broad readership including researchers in evolutionary biology, medicine, anthropology, and genetics; physicians; (under)graduate students; and medical educators.
+The textbooks on evolutionary medicine, Gluckman, et al. 2016 and Stearns and Medzhitov 2015, provide comprehensive grounding in basic principles of evolutionary biology of relevance to the medical community and serve as a formal framework through which the impact of evolutionary processes on disease susceptibility can be better understood.
+Topics covered by edited books, such as Jasienska, et al. 2017 and Brüne and Schiefenhövel 2019, have relatively different emphases and demonstrate well the breadth of the field.
+The concise volume Perlman 2013 offers case studies of specific diseases.
+All texts are generally suitable for a broad readership, including researchers in evolutionary biology, medicine, anthropology, and genetics; physicians; (under)graduate students; and medical educators.

-Gluckman, Peter, Alan Beedle, and Mark Hanson.
-2009.
+Gluckman, Peter, Alan Beedle, Tatjana Buklijas, Felicia Low, and Mark Hanson.
+2016.
 Principles of evolutionary medicine.
+2d ed.
 Oxford: Oxford Univ.
 Press.

 Nesse, Randolph M., and George C. Williams.
 1994.
 Why we get sick: The new science of Darwinian medicine.
 New York: Vintage.